denebeim/configvm/journal.md

 1. awx getting proxmox inventory
 1. pxe server (look at maas and the other thing tt mentioned) (tt is technotim on youtube for future joy)
 1. gitlab
-1. figure out why some vms are not getting dns name correctly
+1. figure out why some vms are not getting dns name correctly.
+Hypothosis trick is not to release the leases on reboot.
 1. vlans
 1. move from deepthot.aa to local.deepthot.org or maybe l 'cause it's getting pretty long'
 1. move services to a stand alone raspberry pi